FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 );
 ```

-The asynchronous PATCH request is found in the `updateAttribute()` function within the `lib/ngsi-ld.js` library file
+The asynchronous PATCH request is found in the `updateAttribute()` function within the `lib/ngsi-ld.js` library file:

 ```javascript
 function updateAttribute(entityId, body, headers = {}) {